10 Best VPNs for Australia in 2020 (TESTED & REVIEWED)

 Want to know more?
 Explore our SaferVPN review to see the full results of our research and testing.

 How We Tested the Best VPNs for Australia

-I installed each VPN on my laptop and tested it for two to three days.
+I installed each VPN on my laptop and tested it periodically over a month in many use-cases.
+This included streaming Netflix and iPlayer, torrenting, online gaming, using Australia-only content abroad, and also doing local field tests.
 I made sure that the services I recommend have servers all over the country.
 That way, you can always connect to a quick, nearby server instead of sending your data across the country.